alextremblay/at.utils/README.md

 pip install si-utils
 ```

-To make use of optional extras, like the yaml module or the log module:
+To make use of optional extras, like the yaml module or the dev_utils module:

 ```
-pip install si-utils[yaml] # or si-utils[log], or si-utils[yaml,log]
+pip install si-utils[yaml] # or si-utils[dev_utils], or si-utils[yaml,sentry]
 ```

 # Usage